higlass/higlass/docs/view_config.rst

 zoomLimits
 ^^^^^^^^^^

 The field contains limits that controll the extend to which zooming is possible within a view.
 In the example below, zooming in is not possible beyond 200bp.
 If one of the items in the array is `null`, zooming is unrestricted in the corresponding direction.
-If the field is not present in the viewconf, it defaults to unrestricted zooming.
+If the field is not present in the viewconf, it defaults to `[1, null]`.

 .. code-block:: javascript